Claim: Photographs show an infant Egyptian girl with a second head.

-"She has been transferred to ordinary care two weeks ago and she is showing good signs of improvement as she can eat normally without the aid of a tube," said AblaManar had five subsequent surgeries to insert valves to drain excess fluid from her brain.
+"She has been transferred to ordinary care two weeks ago and she is showing good signs of improvement as she can eat normally without the aid of a tube," said Abla el-Alfy, a consultant in the paediatric intensive care at Benha Children's Hospital, north of Cairo.

-She said Manar's mother was allowed to have direct contact with her baby after being separated for almost two months after the operation on
+She said Manar's mother was allowed to have direct contact with her baby after being separated for almost two months after the operation on Feb.
+19.

 "Manar is bonding well with her mother," Alfy said.